pavelmc/Si5351mcu/README.md

 **How to do it?**

-You need to declare a macro after the library include, just like this:
+You need to declare a macro with the overclock value just before the library include, just like this:

 ```
 (... your code here ...)